ApeX-Protocol/apexpro-openapi/README_V3.md

 Put simply, `apex omni` is the official lightweight one-stop-shop module for the Apex omni HTTP and WebSocket APIs.

 ## Development
 `apex omni` is being actively developed, and new API changes should arrive on `apex omni` very quickly. `apex omni` uses `requests` and `websocket` for its methods, alongside other built-in modules.
 Anyone is welcome to branch/fork the repository and add their own upgrades.
 If you think you've made substantial improvements to the module, submit a pull request and we'll gladly take a look.
+If the user's computer using  arm chip,  change libzklink_sdk-arm.dylib to libzklink_sdk.dylib and replace old libzklink_sdk.dylib in the directory  ./apexpro/ and ./test/
+If the user's computer using  x86 chip,  change libzklink_sdk-x86.dylib to libzklink_sdk.dylib and replace old libzklink_sdk.dylib in the directory  ./apexpro/ and ./test/

 ## New Basic Usage V3
 You can create an HTTP session for Inverse on APEX_OMNI_HTTP_TEST or APEX_OMNI_HTTP_MAIN: